 |Click this button to open the Version Control Configurations dialog and update the configuration settings for the selected VCS.|

 |Click this button to add a directory mapping to the list.
 The Add VCS Directory Mapping dialog box opens where you can specify the required directory, select a VCS for it, and open the Version Control Configurations dialog box to configure the specified VCS, if necessary.|

 |Click this button to edit the selected directory mapping.
 The Edit VCS Directory Mapping dialog box opens where you can update the selected mapping and configure the specified VCS, if necessary.|

 |Click this button to remove the selected directory mapping from the list.|

 |Limit history to||Select this check box to specify the number of history rows.
 If this check box is selected, the text box of history depth, and the spin box become enabled.|

-The colors are configurable in the Colors and Fonts pages of the Editor settings (File Status - Have immediate changed children, Have changed descendants).
+The colors are configurable in the Color Scheme pages of the Editor settings (File Status - Have immediate changed children, Have changed descendants).